CORONAVIRUS CLOSURE UPDATE

 Thanks Dr.'s Larsen, Ward and LaBissoniere.

-So what precautions are we going to put in place to begin seeing patients?
+So what precautions are in place to for patients?
 First, we are going to reduce our capacity for appointments to allow more time in between patients, to do more disinfecting/cleaning between patients and to help with social distancing.

 Second, we are requiring all staff members and patients that want to enter the building to be properly wearing a mask for the duration of their visit.
 We will still be doing Curbside Pickup of glasses, if you would prefer that option.
 This will help reduce and hopefully eliminate the spread of COVID through aerosol droplets.